okohll/abdocs/content/docs/views/joins/types-of-join.md

 {{< youtube 9yeOJ0ZMUYw >}}

-Just remember, when using third party resources to learn about joins (or other SQL features), you don't need to write the SQL code in agileBase, it's generated for you behind the scenes.
+Just remember, when using third party resources to learn about joins (or other SQL features), you don't need to write the SQL code in Agilebase, it's generated for you behind the scenes.

 ## Left outer and inner joins
-The left outer join is the default type used when a join is added to a view in agileBase.
+The left outer join is the default type used when a join is added to a view in Agilebase.
 It suits most cases, but can be changed after join creation if needed.

 A left outer join type will ensure that every row from the left source (table or view) is visible in output, whether or not the data links to a row on the right side.
 Conversely, when an inner join's used, data from the left will be hidden unless it links to data on the right.